UPDATED: November 2014

 LOCATION: In Cape May County, between the southwest end of Five Mile Island and the US Coast Guard Base, Cape May.

 DESCRIPTION: This project provides for an entrance channel 25 feet deep and 400 feet wide, protected by two parallel stone jetties, and extending from the 25-foot depth curve in the ocean to a line 500 feet landward of a line joining the inner ends of the jetties; thence 20 feet deep and 300 feet wide to deep water in Cape May Harbor.
 The total length of the section included in the project is about 2 1/4 miles.

 Project Goals: The purpose of this project is to provide a safe navigation channel for commercial, recreational and US Coast Guard.

-STATUS: The inlet and portions of the harbor channel were dredged in FY2013 using the Government Dredge Currituck.
-The Government Dredge Murden will be used to dredge the inlet channel in FY2014.
+STATUS: The inlet and portions of the harbor channel were dredged in FY2014 using the Government Dredges Currituck and Murden and is scheduled to perform similar work in FY15.
 PL 113-2 Supplemental Funds (Sandy) received for this O&M navigation project total $400,000.
 These funds were used to dredge the Cape May Harbor channel and remove shoaling that occurred as a result of Hurricane Sandy (completed in September 2013).

 PROJECT MANAGER: Monica A. Chasten